Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Cleans metal parts and machinery in various industries

 Overall, brake cleaner is a versatile cleaning solution that is essential for maintaining safe and efficient brake systems in vehicles and machinery.
-Its powerful chemical composition and wide range of uses make it a valuable tool for any maintenance or repair project.
+Its powerful chemical composition and wide range of make it a valuable tool for any maintenance or repair project.

 Safety Precautions when Using Brake Cleaner